ndench/ndench.github.io/_posts/2019-04-30-whats-new-in-php-q2-2019.md

 ## Language News

-PHP 7.4 and 8.0 are both being [developed in parallel](https://externals.io/message/103862) with a number of of really great features already implemented.
+PHP 7.4 and 8.0 are both being [developed in parallel](https://externals.io/message/103862) with a number of really great features already implemented.

 ### PHP 7.4 Features